lcaloh/analytics/README.md

-# google_analytics
+# analytics
-Various regex and Google Sheets tricks for managing Google Analytics
+Various regex and Google Sheets/Google Apps Script tricks for managing Google Analytics and other analytics sources